pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 import Endpoint from "@theme/Endpoint" import Cta from '@theme/Cta'

-# Card lifeCycle
+# Card lifecycle

-Welcome in the Card Program Management.
+Welcome in the Card program management.
 If you are here it is because you want to launch a card program.
 First of all, to create your card program management, we define your card product with a first filter:
 - funding source : Debit, Prepaid,...
 - for who : Consumer, Business, Corporate ...